 As a traveler or expat, being able to watch your favorite English TV shows in China can mean the difference between sanity and depression.
-I mean, honestly, if you’ve ever turned on a Chinese TV you know how mind-numbingly boring they are.
+I mean, honestly, if you’ve ever turned on a Chinese TV you know how mind-numbingly boring their shows are.
 So what are the best apps or websites that will allow you to watch English TV shows in China?
-Here’s a quick list for you.

 Ever since YouTube TV launched in early 2019, I’ve been a subscriber.
 I’m able to watch, record, and stream almost all of my favorite English TV shows that air on regular cable.
 This includes sitcoms, movies and even sports.